 Ewan’s dad Ben says: “Without Bugzi, Ewan has limited ability to do what most children love – to explore!
 Using the switches allows him to be mobile independently but teaches him about active play.
 Pressing buttons and understanding the resulting actions is vital for his cognitive development.
 He loves Bugzi – Thank you MERU!”

 Children like Ewan use switches, such as Moozi to communicate, learning to consciously move their hands, feet or head to press a switch to make a choice.
 Developing their switching skills at an early age with Bugzi can be hugely beneficial and open up opportunities for choice-making and improving communication.

 Bugzi Loan Scheme

-Thanks to the generosity of donors we have built the Bugzi can be loaned free of charge from our sister charity the QEF Mobility Centre.
+Thanks to the generosity of donors the Bugzi can be loaned free of charge from our sister charity the QEF Mobility Centre.
 To qualify, the child must have legal residency in the UK for a minimum of 6 months.
 All you need to do is complete a simple application form and tell us how your child could benefit from a free Bugzi loan.
 This will be reviewed and if your application is successful we will be in contact with you.

 Call the QEF Mobility Centre 0208 770 1151 for more information and an application form.

 Bugzi is a fully functioning CE-marked electric wheelchair and includes a programmable controller, postural seating and rechargeable batteries.
 It accepts MiniCaps and NurseryCAPS seats from Active Design.